Sapphire, Diamanté & Gold Spiral 1950s Duette by Coro

 "Coro Duette" (in script) and "PAT.
 NO. 1798867" on frame

-Gold-plated spirals are adorned with sapphire baguette glass stones and pavé centers on this 1950s Duette, Coro’s name for their double-clip brooch.
+Gold-plated spirals are adorned with sapphire-glass baguettes and pavé centers on this 1950s Duette, Coro’s name for their double clip brooch.
 It is like a “two for one”!
-Wear it as a brooch or as separate fur clips.
-The all diamanté version of this piece appeared in a 1950 LifeCoro ad with the slogan “the perfect jewel of a gift” and with the price of $10.50!
+Wear it as a brooch or as separate dress clips.
+Their double-prong fastener works well with heavier fabrics, such as wool blazers and dresses.
+The all-diamanté version of this piece appeared in a 1950 Coro ad in Life with the slogan “the perfect jewel of a gift” and with the price of $10.50!
 (In 1950, the average U.S. family income was $81.48 a week.)
 You can see the utility patent for the brooch mechanism here, shown below Coro’s name.